MelHiour/simple_api_inventory/README.md

 # simple_api_inventory
 This is just a simplest inventory you can imagine with even more simple API.
-There is a [short article](http://www.labnfun.ru/2021/08/api.html) available in Russian as well.
+- There is a [short article](http://www.labnfun.ru/2021/08/api.html) available in Russian as well.
+- You can fing image on Docker Hub [here](https://hub.docker.com/r/melhiour1/simple_inventory).

 ## Usage
 After start you can interact with API, the result will be stored in `db.json` file in `data` folder.